cycloid-community-catalog/onboarding-templates/template-pulumi-azure/README.md

 # Deploy resources on Azure with Pulumi
 Deploys an Azure Resource Group and Storage Account using Pulumi.

+Please review our [tutorial](https://youtu.be/E1CCFNyzpBI) to integrate a Pulumi project to the newly created Cycloid stack.

-Here is the process to build a stack with a Pulumi project.
+Here is a summary of the process to build a stack with a Pulumi project.

 First, create your stack from this Pulumi template.